laraadeboye/Steghub-Devops-Cloud-Engineer/DEPLOYMENT-AUTOMATION-INTRODUCING-JENKINS/deployment-automation-with-jenkins.md

 When you enter the password, you will be taken to the following page:
 ![suggested plugins page](https://github.com/laraadeboye/Steghub-Devops-Cloud-Engineer/blob/main/DEPLOYMENT-AUTOMATION-INTRODUCING-JENKINS/images/suggested%20plugins.png)

 Install the suggested plugins, then create an admin user with a secure password.
-We will use `Passw0rd123#` for our test environment.
+We will use `myuser` as username and  `Passw0rd123#` for our test environment.
 ![Initial Admin user](https://github.com/laraadeboye/Steghub-Devops-Cloud-Engineer/blob/main/DEPLOYMENT-AUTOMATION-INTRODUCING-JENKINS/images/Create%20first%20admin%20user.png)

 &nbsp;